dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/3-update-item/index.md

   .send()
 ```

-### Non-recursive attributes
+### Non-nested attributes

-In the case of non-recursive attributes (primitives and `sets`), updates completely override their current values:
+In the case of non-nested attributes (primitives and `sets`), updates completely override their current values:

 ```ts
 await PokemonEntity.build(UpdateItemCommand)